tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 Installation instructions
 ===================================

-In the following, ``installpath`` denotes the directory where tiberCAD 2.0.0 gets installed.
+In the following, ``installpath`` denotes the directory where tiberCAD  gets installed.
-Version 2.5.0 of ``GMSH`` (http://www.geuz.org/gmsh) will be installed together with tiberCAD.
+A recent version  of ``GMSH`` (http://www.geuz.org/gmsh) will be installed together with tiberCAD.

 Prerequisites